ssshake/simple-translation/README.md

 - *languageCode: The IOS 639-1 code for a language (see: https://www.w3schools.com/tags/ref_language_codes.asp)*
 - *messages: An object contain key:value pairs of the string to translate*

-Messages can either be a string or a function so that you can generate string dynamically.
+Messages can either be a string or a function so that you can generate strings dynamically.

 For dynamic strings it will take a list of variables and return a templated string.